digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/data-sources/databricks.md

 ## Configuration

-ToolJet's Databricks integration relies on a configuration form that supports the following parameters:
+JumpStart's Databricks integration relies on a configuration form that supports the following parameters:

 #### Required Parameters